 Bottom line: If you haven’t been buying tickets directly from Liverpool FC for a while now, you probably never will.
 And if you join the season ticket wait list now, go ahead and put that spot in your Last Will.

-Of course, many of these tickets wind up on various third-party websites, which I have never dealt with, and most of which are illegal.
+Of course, many of these tickets wind up on various third-party websites, which we have never dealt with, and most of which are illegal.
 Operate there at your own risk.

 A hospitality package is generally just a seat plus some other kind of benefit, like access to a lounge, pregame meal, or a reception offsite like at the luxurious Aintree Race Course or the Liver Building on the city’s waterfront.

-Which Liverpool Hospitality Packages Do I Have Available?
+Which Liverpool Hospitality Packages Do We Have Available?

-There are five or six packages which pop up in my availability from time to time.
+There are five or six packages which pop up in our availability from time to time.
 Here’s a quick summary: